robcarver17/pysystemtrade/docs/userguide.md

 ### Using the system object

-The system object doesn't do very much in itself, except provide access to it's 'child' stages, and a limited number of methods.
+The system object doesn't do very much in itself, except provide access to its 'child' stages, and a limited number of methods.
 The child stages are all attributes of the parent system.

 #### Accessing child stages, data, and config within a system